top of page

 COLOSS

 The Prevention of honey bee COlony LOSSes (COLOSS) is an international, non-profit researcher association that aims at improving the well-being of bees.
 This association involves researchers, veterinarians, agriculture extension specialists, and students.
-Active member since 2009, coordinates the Nutrition Task Force and various experiments for the APITOX Task Force.
+Active member since 2009, coordinating the Nutrition Task Force and various experiments for the APITOX Task Force.

 UP